SusannaShu/mittens-open/README.md

 - **Sync Engine**: The entire `syncEngine.ts` file has been stripped as data no longer pushes to a backend.

 These screens still exist in the app but now contain static text explaining their original architecture.

-## Repository Notes

-- The Git history has been deliberately stripped to remove any trace of production API keys or sensitive commit histories from the private repository.
-- `lib/api.ts` has been rewritten as a no-op stub.
-- All cloud AI providers (Gemini, Claude, Groq) have been deleted from `lib/brain/`.

 ## License
 MIT